jacqueschen1/multi_instrumental_transcription/README.md

 # Multi-instrument transcription

 Music transcription is the task of transcribing piano recordings into MIDI files.
-This repo was forked from https://github.com/qiuqiangkong/piano_transcription_inference and has the code and trained models for our UBC CPSC 532S Deep learning course research project!
+This repo was forked from https://github.com/qiuqiangkong/piano_transcription_inference and has the code and trained models for our research project for UBC CPSC 532S deep learning course!

 All details available in our report, available in this `project_report` folder.

 Demos: Coming soon

 Some MIDI output examples available in the `sample_results` folder.